-Invasive species are plants and animals not native to B.C. or outside their natural distribution area.
+Invasive species are plants and animals not native to B.C. or are outside their natural distribution area.
 They can spread rapidly, outcompete and predate on native species, dominate natural and managed areas, and alter biological communities.
 Invasive species can negatively impact B.C.'s environment, people and economy.

 Free from their natural enemies and other constraints that keep them in check in their native ranges, invasive species are recognized globally as the second greatest threat to biodiversity after direct habitat loss due to humans.